Marin & Napoleon Rail Bridge Improvements

 - Marin Street Bridge - Improve safety and security, maintain the bridge at a state of good repair, and improve worker safety.

 - Potential additional track work to replace the rail from Cesar Chavez to Jerrold

-Work on the bridges could begin as soon as October 2020 and is expected to last up to 14 months.
+Work on the bridges began in December 2020 and is expected to last up to 14 months.